 Historical palaeontological site mapping for the region between Loxton and Victoria West revealed a paucity of recorded vertebrate fossil sites within the Loxton WEF Cluster project area.
-This was supported by recent palaeontological field surveying, within the Loxton WEF 3 and neighbouring WEF project areas, which showed that:
+This was supported by recent palaeontological field surveying, within the Loxton WEF 2 and neighbouring WEF project areas, which showed that:

-- Levels of Beaufort Group bedrock exposure are very limited here due to pervasive cover by Late Caenozoic superficial sediments; - Intensive intrusion by dolerite sills and dykes has compromised fossil preservation over large areas; and

-The Beaufort Group bedrocks represented within the study area span the catastrophic end-Middle Permian Extinction Event which is associated with an unusually low abundance of well-preserved fossil remains.
+- Levels of Beaufort Group bedrock exposure are very limited here due to pervasive cover by Late Caenozoic superficial sediments; - Intensive intrusion by dolerite sills and dykes has compromised fossil preservation over large areas; and - The Beaufort Group bedrocks represented within the study area span the catastrophic end-Middle Permian Extinction Event which is associated with an unusually low abundance of well-preserved fossil remains.

 Over the course of eight days during a field visit, only a handful of fossil sites were recorded within the entire Loxton WEF Cluster project area, the majority of which were poorly preserved and of limited scientific or conservation significance.
 Even occasional small areas showing excellent, fresh mudrock exposure ideal for palaeontological recording yielded hardly any fossils.
 Almost no fossil sites were recorded within the Late Caenozoic superficial deposits.
-Very few of the handful (~20) of new fossil sites recorded within the Loxton WEF 3 project area are of significant scientific or conservation value and no mitigation is recommended here with regard to these known sites.
+None of the very few (6) new fossil sites recorded within the Loxton WEF 2 project area were of significant scientific or conservation value and no mitigation has been recommended with regard to these known sites.
+The only site which lies very close to the proposed WEF footprint (Site 007) comprises poorly-preserved invertebrate trace fossils of little scientific interest.
 No known significant or unique palaeontological heritage sites are threatened by the proposed WEF development.

-While additional, unrecorded fossil sites of high palaeontological and conservation value are likely to occur at and beneath the land surface within the Loxton WEF 3 area, they are probably very sparse and sporadic in distribution and can be effectively handled in the Construction Phase through a Chance Fossil Finds Protocol.
+While additional, unrecorded fossil sites of high palaeontological and conservation value are likely to occur at and beneath the land surface within the Loxton WEF 2 area, they are probably very sparse and sporadic in distribution and can be effectively handled in the Construction Phase through a Chance Fossil Finds Protocol.
 All the recorded sites can, if necessary, be effectively mitigated in the preconstruction phase.

 Given the inferred low overall site sensitivity and anticipated impact significance, formal palaeontological heritage impact assessment was not considered necessary.
-However, a combined desktop and field-based palaeontological heritage study outlining and mapping the recorded fossil sites, their scientific / conservation value and their geological context was provided as part of the Heritage Assessment process for the proposed Loxton 1 WEF development.
+However, a combined desktop and field-based palaeontological heritage study outlining and mapping the recorded fossil sites, their scientific / conservation value and their geological context was provided as part of the Heritage Assessment process for the proposed Loxton 2 WEF development.

-It is concluded that the palaeo-sensitivity of the Loxton WEF 3 project area is, in practice, low.
+It is concluded that the palaeo-sensitivity of the Loxton WEF 2 project area is, in practice, low.
 There are therefore no objections on palaeontological heritage grounds to authorisation of the proposed development.